Close

 1. Just Download, and You’re Set

-Download Kids360 from the Google Play Store onto both your Samsung Galaxy device and your child’s phone.
+Download Findmykids from the Google Play Store onto your Samsung Galaxy device and the Pingo app onto your child’s phone.
 Connect the two using a unique code (seriously, it takes less time than brewing coffee).
 The app is compatible with Android and iOS, and offers a free trial.

 You’re all set up in minutes—no Ph.D. in tech or computer science is required!